jupyter/nbclassic/docs/source/nbclassic_notebook.rst

 As NbClassic provides the static assets for Notebook 6.5.x, while having both installed should cause no issues, the user interface provided by these two packages will be the same.
-These UIs would be available in different servers.
+These UIs will be served by different back end servers.
 An NbClassic instance will be at a server with the ``/tree`` path and opening a Notebook 6.5.x instance will open on a different server with the ``/tree`` path as well, presenting the same static assets.
 When starting an instance of JupyterLab you will be able